 The Sipi route ends very close to the town of Sipi, but contrary to the promotional material on the UWA website, it does not take you by the picturesque Sipi Falls.
-That being said, it was marvelously scenic, even more so than the summit.
+That being said, it was marvellously scenic, perhaps even more so than the summit.

-But it is also another long, hard day.
+But it was also another long, hard day.
 By then I had some of my strength back and my spirits were better, but we still had about 38km to walk on foot and a substantial amount of elevation to gain and lose.
-When your guide tells you it’s “up down gentle” be prepared for anything.
-Up down gentle meant climbing to the top of a hill, then descending all the way down to the water and then climbing back up the hill on the other side then descending back down to the water the whole day long.
+When your guide tells you it’s “up-down gentle” be prepared for anything.
+Up-down gentle meant climbing to the top of a hill, then descending all the way down to the water and then climbing back up the hill on the other side then descending back down to the water the whole day long.

 Still, hiking alongside the caldera was beautiful and the “gentle” rolling hills were truly a sight to behold.
 We reached the last camp just shy of dusk having hiked for close to 11 hours.
-As per usual, the flatlanders had beat us there and had enough time assemble not only their tent, but ours as well.
-Their seemingly endless energy impressed us immensely and it was nice to be in a more quiet camp.
+As per usual, the flatlanders had beat us there and had enough time to assemble not only their tent but ours as well.
+Their seemingly endless energy impressed us immensely and it was nice to be in a quieter camp.

 Picturesque Sipi Falls